danielthalhuber/c0d3-curriculum-20200312-review/lessons/js00-foundations/challenges/README.md

    - [Code](02.js)
    - [Test](02.test.js)

+3. Greater than 5

-3. takes in a number and returns true if the input number is greater than 5.
+   - Goal: write a function called solution that takes in a number and returns true if the input number is greater than 5.
 Otherwise returns false

-   - Example:
+   - Examples:

      ```js
      solution(9); // Should return true